swift-serverless/aws-lambda-swift-sprinter-core/README.md

 - [HelloWorld](https://github.com/swift-sprinter/aws-lambda-swift-sprinter/blob/master/Examples/HelloWorld): A basic Lambda Swift example
 - [HTTPSRequest](https://github.com/swift-sprinter/aws-lambda-swift-sprinter/blob/master/Examples/HTTPSRequest): A basic example showing how to perform an HTTPS request from the Swift Lambda using the [LambdaSwiftSprinterNioPlugin](https://github.com/swift-sprinter/aws-lambda-swift-sprinter-nio-plugin)
-- [S3Test](https://github.com/swift-sprinter/aws-lambda-swift-sprinter/blob/master/Examples/S3Test): A basic examle showing how to access an S3 bucket from the Swift Lambda using [https://github.com/swift-aws/aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift/tree/nio2.0).
+- [S3Test](https://github.com/swift-sprinter/aws-lambda-swift-sprinter/blob/master/Examples/S3Test): A basic example showing how to access an S3 bucket from the Swift Lambda using [https://github.com/swift-aws/aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift/tree/nio2.0).

 # Design goals

 The LambdaSwiftSprinter framework has been designed to implement the following goals:
 - Codable Event and Response
 - Dictionary Event and Response
-- Syncrhonous and Asynchronous functions
+- Synchronous and Asynchronous functions
 - Plugin architecture
 - No third party dependencies
 - Safe Context